nats-io/nats.java/src/examples/java/io/nats/examples/README.md

 1. `ExampleUtils.java` - Miscellaneous utils used to start or in running examples.
 1. `NatsJsUtils.java` - Miscellaneous utils specific to JetStream examples.

-All of these examples take the server URL on the command line, which means that you can use the `tls` and `opentls` schemaInfos to test over a secure connection.
+All of these examples take the server URL on the command line, which means that you can use the `tls` and `opentls` schemas to test over a secure connection.

 ## Running the examples